grimmpp/home-assistant-eltako/docs/web-ui/readme.md

 | **Settings** | `/eltako#/settings` | expert | The general settings of the integration, editable.
 Values changed here are stored as overrides which win over `configuration.yaml`. |
 | **Help** | `/eltako#/help` | both | Documentation and tutorials, plus every supported device, EEP, gateway and platform.
 The lists are compiled by the backend from the device catalog, the platform schemas and the EEP registry of `eltakobus`, so they always match the version you run. |
 | **About** | `/eltako#/about` | both | Information about the integration: version, Home Assistant version, gateways, devices/entities, the feature list and the dependencies. |

+## What runs right now

+Some operations of this integration take minutes and block the RS485 bus while they run: an active bus scan, a teach-in, the base id request of a FAM14 and a plug &amp; play detection.
+While one of them has the bus, the devices on it do not react and every other bus operation is refused &ndash; a fact the user has to *see*, otherwise a button which does nothing looks like a defect.

+The panel therefore polls `eltako/activity` (`core/websocket.get_activity`, cheap: no io, only the state which is kept anyway) and shows a banner **above the content of every page** &ndash;
+independent of who started the job, on which page, in which browser tab, and whether the page was reloaded since:

+* what is running, in plain words ("Reading the bus of FAM14"), one line per job
+* how far it is: one progress bar per bus with its position and memory counters
+* since when it has been running
+* and what it means: it takes a few minutes, the devices on that bus do not react, other buttons are refused &ndash; and nothing has to be pressed, the page updates itself and shows the result when it is done.

+Buttons which would collide are disabled instead of failing: a page marks such a button with `data-busy-block` (`any`, `bus`, `detection` or `gateway:<id>` &ndash; the tokens a job reports in `blocks`), the shell disables it while a matching job runs and puts the reason into its tooltip.
+When the job is done the buttons come back with their own tooltip, and the page is reloaded once so the result is on screen without anybody pressing anything.

+The wording lives in `frontend/lib/activity.js`, the banner in the shell (`eltako-panel.js`);
+`ctx.isBusy(token)` / `ctx.busyReason(token)` answer the same question inside a page, and `ctx.refreshActivity()` makes the banner appear the moment a page starts something long.

 ## Structure of the frontend